Day 1: Henro Life: Homeless, Hornets & Red Snapper Charades

 Homeless & Free

 My next accommodation was only a mile away, but I couldn’t check in yet—so I was technically homeless.
-I left my pink bag at the new place without asking (classic me) and hoped the host would just get it.
+The night before I asked my host if I could leave my pink rolly luggage with him and return for it after I complete my walk.
+I didn’t see him in the morning so I left it in my room without asking (classic me) and hoped the host would just get it.
 A little rude?
 Maybe.
 But it was very much a “this bag is yours now” situation.

 First Shrine Vibes (and Pee Desperation)